Jacuzzi Family Vineyards

 Charlie Tsegeletos (pronounced Seg-uh-let-ose) was raised in northern California by Italian and Greek parents.
 Growing up, his family always had a bottle of wine on the table.
 He inherited his interest in wine from his great grandfather, Giuppe Guidotti, who in the 1930s grew grapes and made wine in the Guerneville area of Sonoma County, California.

-In 1979, Tsegeletos earned his degree in agricultural science and management/plant science from the University of California at Davis .
+In 1979, Tsegeletos earned his degree in agricultural science and management/plant science from the UC Davis .
 He launched his winemaking career in 1980 at the age of 24 as an apprentice for Pendleton Winery.
-In 1981, he joined Hacienda Wine Cellars as assistant winemaker in Sonoma , and in 1984 assumed the role of winemaker at D’Agostini Winery.
-Tsegeletos joined Glen Ellen Winery in 1987 as senior director of winemaking when it was owned by the Benzigers, and then ultimately sold to United Distillers & Vintners.
+In 1981, he joined **Hacienda Wine Cellars as assistant winemaker and in 1984 assumed the role of winemaker at D’Agostini Winery.
+Charlie joined Glen Ellen Winery in 1987 as senior director of winemaking back when it was owned by the Benzigers.
 There, he crafted his blending skills and the effects these skills had on wine.
-He joined the winery in 2002, and is responsible for winemaking and production.

-Tsegeletos often lets the grapes guide his style of winemaking.
+A professional wine judge as well as president of the board of directors for the Sonoma Valley Vintners and Growers Association, Charlie lets the grapes guide his style of winemaking.
 He works closely with vineyard managers to ensure that varietals are planted in locations that will provide optimal acid and sugar levels and express true varietal characteristics.
-He then hones his winemaking skills to shepherd the wine toward his chosen style.
+He then shepherds the wine toward his chosen style.
 His red wines are big and dark with lots of fruit concentration and delicate oak nuances; white wines are bright and fresh.